 - a 3.0 cumulative grade-point average in undergraduate work and a 3.0 average in undergraduate English coursework.
 In unusual circumstances, the Graduate Committee may consider applicants with lower grade-point averages.

-- a writing sample that demonstrates the applicant's writing abilities.
-A sample in a single emphasis area (no more than 10 pages for poetry; no more than 20 pages for all other disciplines: fiction, creative nonfiction, playwriting or screenwriting) is required (poems [6-10] or stories, essays, novel chapters, or dramatic-work excerpts).
+- Writing sample that demonstrates the applicant's writing abilities in in a single emphasis area (no more than 10 pages for poetry; no more than 30 pages for fiction, creative nonfiction, playwriting or screenwriting)

-- a statement of purpose that describes the applicant's academic and professional objectives.
-In an essay of 400 to 500 words, applicants should discuss in detail their interest in their emphasis area (poetry, fiction, creative nonfiction, playwriting or screenwriting), and their experience and goals in the area.
+- Statement of purpose that describes the applicant’s academic and professional objectives in an essay of 500-600 words, discussing in detail their interest, research, and writing in their emphasis area (upload file)

-- three letters of recommendation that evaluate the applicant's readiness for graduate study written by three professors or others who know the applicant's abilities and potential well.
+- Three letters of recommendation that evaluate the applicant's readiness for graduate study written by three professors or others who know the applicant's abilities and potential well (provide email addresses and recommenders will receive instructions to upload letters)

 Students may not take more than six hours of graduate credit in English before entering the program as a "fully admitted" student.